-In particular the beginning of 2021 saw the loss through retirement of a TSO (0.6 FTE) and the loss through the shift to a new position of a TSO (FTE).
+The beginning of 2021 saw the loss through retirement of a TSO (0.6 FTE) and the loss through the shift to a new position of a TSO (FTE).
 It was very pleasing to report that following an intensive recruitment exercise by the Autumn of 2021 we managed to recruit two very experienced officers to these two posts.
-It is very pleasing to report that both officers have settled very well into their new roles.
+It is very pleasing to report that both officers have now settled very well into their new roles.
+Also, for the first time for some time, we have through the apprenticeship scheme an officer who is undertaking training to eventually become a TSO.

-2.2.2 Avian Flu
+2.2.2 Notifiable Animal Diseases